bigmlcom/python/docs/index.rst

     $ python setup.py nosetests

-Some tests need the `numpy <http://www.numpy.org/>`_ and `scipy <http://www.scipy.org/>`_ libraries to be installed too.
-They are not automatically installed as a dependency, as they are quite heavy and very seldom used.

 Additionally, `Tox <http://tox.testrun.org/>`_ can be used to automatically run the test suite in virtual environments for all supported Python versions.
 To install Tox: